 Despite the increases in length and width, the A3 cabriolet is actually lighter than before, thanks in part to the new MQB architecture and aluminium-hybrid body construction (which includes an aluminium bonnet), and also to revisions to the range of engines.
 The body-in-white weighs 30kg less than before, and the entry-level model has a kerb weight of just 1440kg.
-The third gen A3 received a mid-life facelift in 2016, focusing directly on improved interiors, more standard equipment and minor work to the lights and bumpers, which was also replicated across the second generation cabriolet so the whole A3 range has the same shelf life.
+The third gen A3 received a mid-life facelift in 2016, focusing directly on improved interiors, more standard equipment and a more defined exterior.

 The engine range, same as the rest of the A3 range, consists of three petrol and three diesel options.
-The entry-level petrol is the 1.4 TFSI cylinder on demand (CoD) unit, which produces 148bhp and 184lb ft and promises a 0-62mph time of 8.9sec.
-It's an exceptionally refined powerplant which is incredibly quiet at idle and around town, and therefore ideally suited to drop-top use.
+The entry-level 1.4 TFSI has been replaced by a 1.5 TFSI unit, which produces 148bhp and 184lb ft and promises a 0-62mph time of 8.9sec.
+From what we have seen, it is an exceptionally refined powerplant which is incredibly quiet at idle and around town, and therefore suggests it would ideally be suited to drop-top use.

-The second petrol option is the 2.0-litre TFSI, which produces 188bhp and 236lb ft.
-While its gutsier delivery and claimed 0-62mph time of 7.3sec (6.9sec if you opt for the quattro version) is perhaps better suited to the idyllic sporting ethos of top-down motoring, it's not expected to be a big seller in the UK.
+The second petrol in the line-up is a 2.0-litre TFSI, which produces 188bhp and 236lb ft.
+While its gutsier delivery and claimed 0-62mph time of 7.3sec (6.9sec if you opt for the quattro version) is better suited to the idyllic sporting ethos of top-down motoring, although it's not a big seller in the UK.
 The same 2.0-litre unit has been given a working over by Audi Sport who has managed to eek out 305bhp for the S3 version which tops the range.

 The diesel options consists of a 108bhp 1.6-litre unit, which heavily focuses on economy and low emissions making it perfect for the hatch and the saloon but less so for a top-down cruiser.
 The rest of the range consists of a 2.0-litre oilburner in two variants - 148bhp and 181bhp - both of which are available with Audi's quattro four-wheel drive system.